Training for You

 American College of Surgeons

-The Bleeding Control Course (commonly referred to as “BCON”) is a class created by the American College of Surgeons and taught around the country by qualified instructors, usually at no cost.
+The Stop the Bleed Course is a class created by the American College of Surgeons and taught around the country by qualified instructors, usually at no cost.
 This in-person, hands-on class teaches the basics of identifying and treating life-threatening bleeding using tourniquets, wound packing and pressure dressings.
 It teaches what “immediate responders,” i.e., bystanders can do to stop potentially fatal bleeding before emergency responders can arrive.
-Search for BCON classes in your area.
+Search for Stop the Bleed classes in your area.

 The American Red Cross